mantidproject/reports/DevelopmentSetup.md

 ## Running the Server

-To start the server, from the root of your clone run:
+To start the server, from the root of your clone run: (use Git Bash on Windows)

 ```sh
 bash bin/boot.sh